infinyon/fluvio/DEVELOPER.md

   501 62035   989   0  4:52PM ttys000    0:00.00 grep fluvio
 ```

-There are 2 processes for each SC and SPU because there are wrapper processes for SC and SPU.
+There are two processes for each SC and SPU because there are wrapper processes for SC and SPU.

 Since we still leverages Kubernetes CRDs, sys chart is still installed.
 ```